sparkflows/sparkflows-docs/docs/snowflake/index.rst

 Fire Insights jobs can read from and write to Snowflake.

-Data from Snowflake is read into a Dataframe.
-This dataframe can be transformed and also joined with data read from other sources.
-Final result Dataframe can be written back to Snowflake.
+Data from Snowflake is read into a DataFrame.
+This DataFrame can be transformed and also joined with data read from other sources.
+Final result of DataFrame can be written back to Snowflake.

 Fire Insights also incorporates pushdown into Snowflake.
 The various nodes of the workflow push down processing into Snowflake.
-Hence it is entirely prossible that the whole processing happens in Snowflake.
+Hence, it is entirely prossible that the whole processing happens in Snowflake.

 Snowflake Spark Connector